 The rooms are grandly opulent with classified balconies and patios.
 The colour palette is predominantly desert hue with a burst of vitality here and there.
 Oriental lanterns, wooden furnish, and embroidered fabrics add life to the housing.
 The food and drink are chiefly marked by its Mediterranean freshness and flavours.
 The setting is tranquil and overlooks the seafront.
-In short, the hotel offers great value for money with double rooms starting from £955 during the high seasons.
+In short, the hotel offers great value for money.

 Basted in contemporary luxury, Taj Dubai is a defender of local heritage.
 An antidote to the expanse’s fixation with beige, the hotel is a fête of colour and its speckled restaurants are full of individuality and happy customers.
 It is situated in the business bay, a central location that margins Downtown.

 The style is significantly artistic with a glut of Indian sculptures adorning the place.
 Gilded frames, antique bells, and other Arabian artefacts are a sight to behold.
 The service is celebrated for its legendary hospitality.
 The outdoor split-level pool deck, designer gym, spa rooms that offer aromatic treatments are amongst the amenities obtainable.
 The rooms are magnificent with elegant décor and breathtaking views.
 The food served is transcendent and time-honoured Indian cuisine with a pork-free intercontinental buffet.